szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - All creatures of the shadow race will have at least 30% physical damage resistance.
 This skips my Shadow summon in my Shadowdancer overhaul, as it is handled in a very particular way.
 - And a +2 bonus to their Armor Class, whatever that is
-- Strength sapping from shadows, spirit trolls, spider wraiths, and the like always lasts for 8 hours, making it more than an inconvenience.
+- Strength sapping from shadows, spirit trolls, spider wraiths, and the like always last for 8 hours, making it more than an inconvenience.
 It is a real problem now if you get hit too often.

 ### Make Beetles more resistant to non-crushing weapons (3100) (IWDEE BGEE BG2EE EET)